 Crocheting the sleeves with back/front allows the beautiful shell pattern to be worked seamlessly.
 The front panels are seamed to back across the shoulder and top of sleeves.
 The sides and sleeves are then seamed.

 The cardigan is loose fitting and long sitting just above the knee on 5’5″ model.
 The length can easily be modified if desired.

 Our Sun-Kissed Cardigan is designed in Cotlin from WeCrochet.
 It’s a beautiful and lightweight Tanguis cotton and summer linen blend perfect for summer garments.
-It’s durable, wearable, and a very soft yarn.
+It’s durable, wearable, and is very soft yarn.
 The crocheted fabric will get softer with every wash.
-Beautiful range of colours available HERE for purchase.
+A beautiful range of colours is available HERE for purchase.

 Alternatives from WeCrochet

 There is a significant jump in size measurements due to the pattern repeat.
 For this reason I have the sizes grouped into a range.
 Pick the size you would like based on positive ease preference.

 How to choose a size.
 Take chest measurements to determine size range.
 Check the finished bust measurement.
 Determine the difference.